spring-petclinic/spring-petclinic-graphql/readme.md

 * Custom GraphiQL Build, that has a login screen
   * see project `petclinic-graphiql`
 * Tests: See `test` folder for typical GraphQL endpoint tests, including tests for security
+* End-to-end browser tests: see `e2e-tests` folder for some [Playwright](https://playwright.dev/) based end-to-end tests that test the running application in a real browser.
+Read description below how to run the tests.

 # Running the sample application